Lucyjpjones/lj-fscr/README.md

 - [Code](https://djangocentral.com/building-a-blog-application-with-django/) used to help create a blog and forum app

+- [Code](https://djangocentral.com/creating-comments-system-with-django/) used to help create a comments and replies for blog and forum app

 - [Code](https://bootstrapious.com/p/bootstrap-sidebar) used to help create sidenav

 - [Code](https://learndjango.com/tutorials/django-allauth-tutorial) used to help with implementing Social login's